Alex-q-z/alex-q-z.github.io/_pages/about.md

 -->

 ## Featured Coursework
-- Mathematics and Statistics: Honors Multivariate Calculus, Abstract Linear Algebra, Analysis in R^n (accelerated track) I-II-III, Numerical Analysis, Abstract Algebra, Statistical and Probability Theory I-II, Stochastic Processes
+- Mathematics and Statistics: Honors Multivariate Calculus, Abstract Linear Algebra, Analysis in R^n (accelerated track) I-II-III, Numerical Analysis, Abstract Algebra I-II, Statistical and Probability Theory I-II, Stochastic Processes
-- Computer Science: Data Structures, Computer Systems, Operating Systems, Parallel Computing, Computer Security, Computer Networks, Database Systems, Discrete Mathematics, Algorithms, Machine Learning (PhD-level)
+- Computer Science: Data Structures, Computer Systems, Operating Systems, Parallel Computing, Computer Security, Computer Networks, Discrete Mathematics, Algorithms, Machine Learning, Natural Language Processing

 <!---
 Besides research, I really enjoy my coursework in computer science.
 For my introductory functional programming class, I've developed a fully functional Go game with ~2500 lines of Typed Racket code.
 For my networks class, I've implemented an IRC (Internet Relay Chat) server, the TCP infrastrature, and a simple IP router.
 For my parallel programming class, I've implemented a parallelized data packet processor that allows work balancing with the use of a variety of locks like the TASLock, the Anderson Queue Lock, etc. I have also taken a number of courses in mathematics, statistics, and physics.<br />